 Gray mentioned preschool teachers’ frustration with the focus on academics in early learning, even noting he’s spoken with preschool and kindergarten teachers who are frustrated enough to consider resigning as a result of the increased pressure to focus on academics in place of play and personal exploration.
 I personally remember one of my daughter’s preschool teachers in the United States telling the parents at the start of the school year that there continue to be higher and higher expectations of what children “learn” in preschool in terms of academics.
 “Expectations have changed,” she said.
 “Children’s brains have not.”

-Those Who Play More, Excel More
+Those Who Play More Often, Excel More Often

 If all the research still has you a little leery of play as a means of education, I’ll leave you with this from Psychology Today: